-If staff using social networking sites, then they should take care to ensure that information available to the public is minimal and appropriate.
+If staff use social networking sites, then they should take care to ensure that information available to the public is minimal and appropriate.
 Security on these websites should be tight, restricting open access.

-It is not acceptable for members of staff to accept current students, or past students under the age of 18, as 'friends' on social networking sites such as Facebook or MSN.
+It is not acceptable for members of staff to accept current students, or past students under the age of 21, as 'friends' on social networking sites, such as Facebook, Instagram, or X (formally Twitter), with the exception of staff who already have a 'friend' connection with their own child who attends Thornton College.
+In this instance staff should take care to adhere to any and all confidentiality agreements held by the school.

 It is not acceptable for staff to make any contact with students or current parents via these personal websites.
 Staff should delete any such requests from their profile.